COMP4651-24fall/project-group-20/README.md

 1. Install the required dependencies:
 > pip install -r requirements.txt

-2. Navigate to the app directory
+2. Navigate to the app directory:
 > cd app

 3. Run the Streamlit application: